ashakhatri007/CeptreDocs/pages/Overview/CeptreTextBased.md

 ## Writing a Hello World Program
 The “Hello World” example of Ceptre (i.e. the smallest complete, runnable program with nontrivial behavior) is a program with two predicates and a single rule.
-We simulate a behavior wherein we apply simple rule of replacing `a` with `b` when that rule is applied.
+We simulate a behavior wherein we apply simple rule of replacing `a` with `b`.

 Start by creating a new text file called `HelloWorld.cep`.
 Add these lines to the file:
 ```